Local Regulations

 Required Documentation

-- Renovation Permit: Required for legal clearance to commence renovation activities.
+- Renovation Permit: Required to legally perform renovation work and cleanup activities.

 Inspection Process